-- to advise the President on institutional support and initiatives required to fulfill archival and records management policy;
+- to advise the Penn Libraries or University Archivist on institutional support and initiatives required to fulfill archival and records management policy;

-- to advise the Director on the implementation of this policy; and
+- to advise the University Archivist on the implementation of this policy; and

-- in particular, to resolve substantive issues which may arise regarding access and collections policy and when necessary, to advise the President on the modification of these policies.
+- in particular, to resolve substantive issues which may arise regarding access and collections policy and when necessary, to advise the Penn Libraries or University Archivist on the modification of these policies.

 The Committee shall be composed of ten members: one representative each from the offices of the President, the Secretary of the University, the Provost, and the General Counsel; three members of the standing faculty appointed by the Senate Executive Committee to serve overlapping three-year terms; and three members of the standing faculty appointed by the President, also to serve overlapping three-year terms.
 The President shall appoint the Committee Chair.

-The Committee shall meet at the call of the President, the Director or the Chair.
+The Committee shall meet at the call of the University Archivist or the Chair.
 It shall meet a minimum of once per semester.

 III.
 Collections Policy

-The Director and staff of the University Archives and Records Center shall actively seek, identify and acquire historically significant materials in the following categories:
+The University Archivist and staff of the University Archives and Records Center shall actively seek, identify and acquire historically significant materials in the following categories:

-- Materials that document the life of the University community, including student activities, alumni organizations, organizations of faculty and administrators, and other University related groups.
+- Materials which document the life of the University community, including student activities, alumni organizations, organizations of faculty and administrators, and other University related groups.
 Such materials are essential complements to official University records.
-They may take a variety of forms, including books, news clippings, manuscripts, maps and posters, motion picture films, audio and video tape, artifacts and objects, and electronic records.
+They may take a variety of physical, digital, and electronic forms, including books, news clippings, manuscripts, maps and posters, motion picture films, audio and video, and artifacts and objects.